dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 large number of guest operating systems including Linux.

-The primary downside using plain VirtualBox or any other hypervisor like that is that you have to do most of the initial configuration yourself.
+The primary downside using plain VirtualBox or any other hypervisor like that is that you have to do most of the initial configuration yourself manually.

 Provisioning a guest operating system may also be a bit overwhelming for some people.